Psydwinder/FAC-Learning-Portfolio/Testing/Testing.md

 <details>
   <summary>Evidence</summary>

   One of the first tests I wrote was to test whether any text that is added into an input box can be added to the to do list.
+However, if the user was to try and add a task without entering any text within the input field they should be presented with an error message

   Below is the code snippet that demonstrates this: